SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 The capital investment for building and equipping Inclusion Bases comes from the 3.7 billion pound fund that also covers 60,000 new specialist places across the country.

-Experts at Hand: Specialist Professionals in Mainstream Schools
+Experts at Hand: Specialist Access in Schools

 A SENCO's View: Cautious Optimism